G-Siron/KS2d2/README.md

 # KS2d2
-A GUi for 2 samples 2 dimensional Kolmogorov-Smirnov test
+A GUI for 2 samples 2 dimensional Kolmogorov-Smirnov test